War from a Harlots Mouth: History

-On January 28 of 2009, the band announced release dates for In Shoals prior to its release, during WFAHM's inclusion in the Thrash and Burn European Tour 2009.
+On January 28, 2009, the band announced release dates for In Shoals prior to its release, during WFAHM's inclusion in the Thrash and Burn European Tour 2009.
 In Shoals is where the band started to show a change in musical direction and is also the first album with the band's vocalist Nico Webers.
 The album showed a departure from their deathcore sound and more into mathcore and metalcore territory reminiscent of bands such as Converge and Gaza.
 After this album, the band remained in this style for the rest of their career.

 The group released their third full-length album, MMX on October 29, 2010.
 Given a high amount of acclaim the record was made available for streaming online prior to its physical and iTunes release.

 On September 17, 2012, the band released a "lyrical video" for the first single- "Scopophobia", from their newest album Voyeur, which was released October 19 in Europe, and November 6 in the U.S.